top of page

 1. The application for membership as a member must be submitted in writing to the Board of Directors.
 It must be accompanied by a recommendation from at least two Full Members of the Association who agree to sponsor the candidate.

-3. The person concerned shall be informed in writing of the decision to accept membership.
+3. The person concerned shall be informed in writing of the Board of Director’s decision to accept membership.

-4. If the Board of Directors decides to reject the application for membership, the relevant party is informed.
+4. If the Board of Directors decides to reject the application for membership, the relevant party is informed about such decision.

 Article 7: End of membership